Droplet-based microfluidics: Microparticle and nanoparticle synthesis

-Gel Particle Synthesis
+Gel particle synthesis

 The synthesis of gel particles also known as hydrogels, microgels, and nanogels, has been an area of interest for researchers and industries alike for the last several decades.
 A microfluidic based approach to synthesizing these hydrogel particles is a useful tool, due to high throughput, mono-dispersity of particles, and cost reduction through the use of small reagent volumes.
 One of the key challenges early on in the field of gels was forming monodisperse particles.
 Initially polymerization-based techniques were used to form bulk microparticles that were polydisperse in size.
 These techniques generally were centered around using an aqueous solution that was mixed vigorously to create emulsions.
 Eventually a technique was developed to create monodisperse biodegradable microgels by making O/W emulsions in an in-line droplet generating channel geometry.
 This junction geometry accompanied with a surfactant laden continuous phase was responsible for creating microgels made from poly-dex-HEMA.
 Other device geometries including T-junction style formation are also viable and have been used to make silica-based gels.

 Once these methods were established, efforts focused on applying functionality to these particles.
 Examples include bacteria encapsulated particles, drug or protein encapsulated particles, and magnetic gel particles.
 To insert these functional components into the gel structure, can be as simple as integrating the component into the dispersed phase.
 In some cases, certain device geometries are preferred, for example a flow focusing junction was used to encapsulate bacteria in agarose microparticles.
 Multiple emulsions are of interest for pharmaceutical and cosmetic applications and are formed using two consecutive flow focusing junctions.
 More complicated particles can also be synthesized such as Janus particles, which have surfaces with two or more distinct physical properties.

 Some examples of the increasing application of gel particles include drug delivery, biomedical applications, and tissue engineering, and many of these applications require monodisperse particles where a microfluidics-based approach is preferred.
 Bulk emulsification methods are still relevant, though, since not all applications require uniform microparticles.
 The future of microfluidic synthesis of gels may lie in developing techniques to create bulk amounts of these uniform particles in order to make them more commercially/industrially available.

 Recent developments in droplet microfluidics have also allowed for in situ synthesis of hydrogel fibers containing aqueous droplets with controlled morphology.
 Hydrogel fibers provide an intriguing option for biocompatible material for drug delivery and bioprinting of materials that can mimic the behavior of an extracellular matrix.
 This microfluidic method differs from the traditional wet-spinning synthesis route through the use of aqueous droplets in an immiscible oil stream rather than the extrusion of a bulk solution of the same composition mixed off site.
 The ability to control the size, flow rate, and composition of droplets provides an option to fine tune the morphology of fibers to fit a specific use in bioanalysis and emulation of anatomical functions.